TimCares/MasterThesis/docs/thesis/methodology/data_collection_and_preprocessing.typ

     ),
     table.hline(stroke: .4pt),
     [ImageNet-1K @imagenet], [1.28M],
-    [OpenWebText (subset) @openwebtext], [13M],
-    [GLUE @glue], [990K (total)],
+    [OpenWebText (subset) @openwebtext], [13M#footnote[Number was calculated with a sequence length of 256 tokens.
+All the text we collected was split into slices of 256 tokens, and each slice was considered as one training example.]], [GLUE @glue], [990K (total)],
     table.hline(stroke: .4pt),
-    [Total], [15.27M],
+    [Total], [*15.27M*],
     table.hline(),
   ),
-  caption: [Unimodal datasets and their sizes used in this work.
-While the amount of training examples from OpenWebText is indeed correct, it is important to note that collecting text data is significantly cheaper to obtain, and requires less disk space than image data, which is why we were able to collect that much text data without any problems.], )<unimodal_dataset_summary>
+  caption: [Unimodal datasets and their sizes used in this work.], )<unimodal_dataset_summary>

 == Multimodal Data